chros73/rtorrent-ps-ch_setup/README.rst

 "Okie, I kind'a like it.
 What should I do now?"
 Well, it won't be a 5 minutes task, but let's try to summarize it:

--  install ``rtorrent-PS-CH` and ``pyrocore`` utilities
+-  install ``rtorrent-PS-CH`` and ``pyrocore`` utilities
--  go through all the files in this project and modify them accourding to your setup/needs
+-  go through all the files in this project and modify them according to your setup/needs
 -  if you find a missing command on your system then install it (sorry I don't have a list of them)
 -  check every command switch whether it's compatible with your system